Is my order exempt from sales tax?

 We try to be as flexible as possible to meet your needs!
 1500 pounds or more ships for free in the states of GA, TN, AL, FL, MS, NC, SC, AR and LA.
 Smaller or single bag orders will be quoted within 1 business day.
-Check the dealer locator as well- if there is a location convenient for you, oftentimes our dealers are ordering enough to forego shipping charges.
+Check our dealer locator as well.
+If there is a location convenient for you, oftentimes our dealers can forego shipping charges.

 What product is best for me?